 6. Seek Professional Guidance if Necessary

-- Certified: Look for credentials such as CFP (Certified Financial Planner) or CFA (Chartered Financial Analyst) to ensure they have the proper training and experience.
+- Certified: Look for a CFP (Certified Financial Planner) or CFA.

 Conclusion